Skip to main content

 • Wind direction: Current wind direction in degrees for both Metric and Imperial systems.

-• Average visibility: Current average visibility in metres.
+• Average visibility: Current average visibility in meters.

 • Cloudiness: Current percent of cloudiness.